psrana/Image-Processing-using-OpenCV-By-Shailendra-Tiwari/README.md

 **Image Processing using OpenCV**
-By Shailendra Tiwari, Associate Professor
+By Dr. Shailendra Tiwari, Associate Professor